algolia/autocomplete/packages/website/docs/getAlgoliaResults.md

 ## Returns

-It returns a promise of the following schema:
+The function returns a promise that resolves to a response with the following schema:

 ```json
 {